ResilientEcosystem/blog/_posts/2023-02-12-GettingStartedOnUtxo.md

 ## Get the transaction list

-Obtain the transaction list from one of the replica node.
-The server config is different from the one used in transfer, which uses the client one.
+Obtain the transaction list from one of the replica nodes.
+The server config is different from the one used in the transfer, which uses the client one.

 > bazel-bin/application/utxo/wallet_tool/cpp/utxo_client_tools -c application/utxo/wallet_tool/cpp/server_config0.config -m list -e -1 -n 5